 Also if you choose to put your long-term savings on hold while you put aside money for your wedding, it's important to keep your emergency fund intact because life happens regardless of whether you are planning a wedding or not.
 Your emergency fund should not be used towards your wedding expenses.

 4. Track your wedding spending and find ways to save

-Also start researching ways you can save on your wedding, from getting married during off peak season to using florals in season to having a lunch as opposed to dinner wedding, there are a ton of ways you can save and in "THIS" blog post I share 7 examples.
+Also start researching ways you can save on your wedding, from getting married during the offpeak season to using florals in season to having a lunch as opposed to dinner wedding, there are a ton of ways you can save and in "THIS" blog post I share 7 examples.

 5. Consider a small simple wedding to save money

 Small and simple weddings can be just as beautiful as large fancy weddings, the big difference is the amount of money that you'll save.
-At the end of the day, your wedding celebration is only for one day and your marriage is for a life time and so it makes more sense to step into your marriage financially sound than to blow a ton of money if you cannot really afford it on a one day wedding party.
+At the end of the day, your wedding celebration is only for one day and your marriage is for a life-time and so it makes more sense to step into your marriage financially sound than to blow a ton of money if you cannot really afford it on one-day wedding party.

 Are you currently planning a wedding?
 Have you set a wedding budget?
 How are you ensuring you stay under your wedding budget?